arachnocid/ObjectImpactFramework/README.md

 # Introduction

 This guide explains how to set up those JSON files so you can customize the mod however you like.
-It’s designed to be straightforward, even if you’re new to modding.

 ---